GovTechSG/techpass-user-docs/docs/sign-up-and-onboard-to-techpass.md

   ![more-info-after-login](assets/images/onboarding/po-non-se/more-info-after-login.png ':size=400')

-## Step 4.
-Accept Privacy Policy and Terms of Use
+## Step 4: Accept terms and conditions

 1. Read the **Privacy Policy** and click **Accept**.
 2. Read the **Terms of Use** and click **Accept**.
 You have successfully onboarded to TechPass.